-Description of the risk to be addressed by the proposed restriction
+Risk addressed by the proposed restriction

-Information on hazard(s)
+o Information on hazard

 NP environmental hazards

 Based on a large set of available studies, NP shows acute and chronic toxicity to a number of species from all trophic levels, namely algae, various invertebrates (arthropods), and fish.
 As the restriction proposal focuses on the freshwater and marine aquatic compartment including sediment, the RAC opinion concentrates on the corresponding information.
 Table 17 in the background document (BD) provides a summary of the lowest relevant and reliable data available, and this is repeated below with missing test durations added: